The Tur\'{a}n number of Berge matchings: Introduction

-Hypergraph Tur\'{a}n problems are notoriously more difficult than graph versions.
-Two fundamental notions in hypergraph Tur\'{a}n problems are the expansion and the Begre hypergraph.
-For a given graph $F$, the \textit{$r$-expansion} $F^r$ of $F$ is the $r$-graph obtained from $F$ by adding $r-2$ distinct new vertices to each edge of $F$, such that the $(r-2)e(F)$ new vertices are distinct from each other and are not in $V(F)$.
-For the results on Tur\'{a}n problems for expansions, one can refer to Subsection 5.2.1 in \cite{gerbner2018extremal}.
-Very recently, Gerbner, Tompkins and Zhou~\cite{GERBNER2025104155} considered the analogous Tur\'{a}n problems for hypergraphs with bounded matching number.
-In particular, they determined the asymptotics of $\ex_r(n,\{M_{s+1}^r,\cF\})$ where $\cF$ is an arbitrary $r$-graph.
-Furthermore, Zhou and Yuan \cite{zhou2026linear} considered linear Tur\'{a}n problems on expansions of graphs with bounded matching number.
+It is natural to investigate the Tur\'{a}n problem for matchings in hypergraphs.
+For a graph $F$ and an $r$-graph $\cF$, we say $\cF$ is a \textit{Berge copy} of $F$~(a Berge-$F$ for short) if $V(F) \subseteq V(\cF)$ and there is a bijection $\phi: E(F) \rightarrow E(\cF)$ such that $e \subseteq \phi(e)$ for each $e \in E(F)$.
+The graph $F$ is called a \textit{core} of $\cF$.
+Observe that for a fixed graph $F$ there are many hypergraphs that are Berge copies of $F$.
+For convenience, we refer to this collection of hypergraphs as $\mathcal{B}F$.
 In 1989, Berge~\cite{berge1984hypergraphs} introduced the notion of a \textit{Berge cycle}.
-Gy\H{o}ri, Katona and Lemons~\cite{GYORI2016238} defined the notion of \textit{Berge paths} and generalized the Erd\H{o}s–Gallai theorem to Berge paths in 2016.
+Gy\H{o}ri, Katona and Lemons~\cite{GYORI2016238} defined the notion of \textit{Berge paths} and generalized the Erd\H{o}s-Gallai theorem to Berge paths in 2016.
 Later, Gerbner and Palmer \cite{gerbner2017extremal} generalized the established notions of Berge cycle and Berge path to general graphs.
-For a graph $F$ and an $r$-graph $\cF$, we say $\cF$ is a \textit{Berge copy} of $F$ if $V(F) \subseteq V(\cF)$ and there is a bijection $\phi: E(F) \rightarrow E(\cF)$ such that $e \subseteq \phi(e)$ for each $e \in E(F)$.
-The graph $F$ is called a \textit{core} of $\cF$.
-Observe that for a fixed graph $F$ there are many hypergraphs that are a Berge-$F$.
-For convenience, we refer to this collection of hypergraphs as $\mathcal{B}F$.
 Tur\'{a}n problems on Berge hypergraphs have been extensively studied, yielding numerous related results.
 For a short survey on Tur\'{a}n problems on Berge hypergraphs, one can refer to Subsection 5.2.2 in~\cite{gerbner2018extremal}.
-In 2022, Khormali and Palmer~\cite{KHORMALI2022103506} completely determined the Tur\'{a}n number of Berge matchings for sufficiently large $n$.
+In particular, Khormali and Palmer~\cite{KHORMALI2022103506} completely determined the Tur\'{a}n number of Berge matchings for sufficiently large $n$.
+Let $M_{s+1}$ denote a matching of size $s+1$, i.e., the graph consisting of $s+1$ independent edges.

 \begin{thm}[Khormali and Palmer~\cite{KHORMALI2022103506}] Fix integers $s \geq 1$ and $r \geq 2$.
 Then for $n$ large enough,

 \end{thm}

 Note that if $n \le 2s+1$, it is trivial that ${\rm{ex}}_r(n,\mathcal{B}M_{s+1}) = \binom{n}{r}$.
 For $n\ge 2s+2$ and $r\geq3$, Kang, Ni and Shan \cite{KANG2022112901} determined the exact value of $\ex_r(n,\mathcal{B}M_{s+1})$ in the case when $r\leq s-1$ or $r\geq 2s+2$.
 However, the case $s\leq r\leq 2s+1$ remains open.